conveyal/analyst-server/docs/api.md

   "type": "remove-trip",
   "agencyId": "AGENCY ID",
   "routeId": ["Route ID 1", "Route ID 2"],
-  "tripId": ["Trip ID 1", "Trip ID 2"]
+  "tripId": ["Trip ID 1", "Trip ID 2"],
+  "routeType": [1]
 }
 ```

-The `agencyId` parameter specifies the agency ID of trips to remove. `routeId` and `tripId` are lists of IDs which are used
+The `agencyId` parameter specifies the agency ID of trips to remove,
+and must be specified. `routeId`, `routeType`, and `tripId` are lists
-to select routes and trips.
-They are combines with a logical `and`, meaning that a trip must be referenced both by trip ID
+of IDs which are used to select routes and trips.
+They are combined
+with a logical `and`, meaning that a trip must be referenced both by
-and route ID to be removed.
-If either trip ID or route ID is left `null`, it is treated as a wildcard matching all trip
+trip ID and route ID and route type to be removed.
+If either trip ID, route type or route ID is
+left `null`, it is treated as a wildcard matching all trip IDs, route types, or route
-or route IDs.
+IDs.

 ### Adjusting frequencies